-Our tester found the system really works.
 “It sent emails to my emergency contact at the start and end of my solo rides.
-And the sensor didn’t confuse banging up the helmet with a real crash,” said the tester, who dropped the helmet on top of packed pebbles and granite from 3, 5, and 7 feet high, and also expelled the helmet on a boulder while riding.
+And the sensor didn’t confuse banging up the helmet with a real crash,” said one test rider, who test-dropped the helmet on top of packed pebbles and granite from 3, 5, and 7 feet high, and also expelled the helmet on a boulder while trail riding.

 The helmet also has an exclusive, ultralight MIPS design, called the MIPS SL protection, integrated into the helmet pads.
-Furthermore, the helmet’s fit system — the Mindset 360 — offers 360-degree customization.
-An integrated dial alters the tension around the head, and five internal height positions are manually tailored inside the helmet.
+The helmet’s fit system — the Mindset 360 — offers customization in every direction.
+An integrated dial alters the tension around the entire head, and five internal height positions are manually tailored inside the helmet.

 Solo riders looking for peace of mind on the trail or anyone interested in top-tier safety features will appreciate the Ambush.

-The Impala MIPS has 22 vents and lower shell coverage with extended material in front of and behind the ears.
-The helmet, 335 g, includes an action camera (or light) mount that’s designed to not internally protrude upon impact.
+The Impala MIPS helmet ($149) has 22 vents and lower shell coverage with extended material in front of and behind the ears.
+The 335g helmet includes a light or action camera mount that’s designed to not internally protrude upon impact.

 All in all, this is a great helmet.
 It’s a solid pick if you’re looking to spend more than the budget Chiru ($60) but less than $200.

-The Tectal Race Spin helmet has a stylish, polished, and streamlined design.
+The Tectal Race SPIN helmet ($220) has a stylish, polished, and streamlined design.
 Plus, the inside is cushy, and the shell feels light but robust.

 The shell includes structural reinforcements, called Aramid bridge technology, that increase sturdiness.
-And a dial fit system allows for quick size customization.
+Plus, a dial-fit system allows for quick size customization.
 For rotational impact protection, the helmet uses SPIN (shearing pad inside) pads, a patent-pending technology integrated into the helmet.

 The optimally placed SPIN pads are made with a silicone gel-like membrane, which allows the helmet to “spin” on impact.
-The design is 368 g (M/L) and has 17 vents, which our tester found kept him cool on long rides.
+The design is 368 g (M/L) and has 17 vents, which kept our tester cool on long rides.